zainaboladiti/zainaboladiti.github.io/_posts/2025-11-20-api-security-fundamentals.md

 Recently, I completed the API Security Fundamentals course on APISec University and the experience has been eye-opening.
 The course covered everything from basic concepts to attack vectors, and I wanted to share some of the key insights that every developer and security professional should understand.

-Application Programming Interface (APIs) are modern applications backbone, they connect mobile apps to servers and allow third-party services integration.
+Application Programming Interface (APIs) are modern applications backbone that connect mobile apps to servers and allow third-party services integration.
 However, the connectivity comes with a significant challenge that makes APIs prime targets for attackers.

 Unlike traditional web applications, APIs are designed to be discoverable and accessible which makes them easy targets.
 API attack pattern differs from conventional security threats: rather than following a kill chain, API attacks often find a vulnerability, exploit it and cause a breach.
 This makes API security testing critical.